miracl/sample-mobile-app-ios/DVSSample/README.md

 4. Open the `DVSSample/DVSSample.xcodeproj` and run the demo app from `XCode`.

 ### Create a demo web app to act as a backend service
 In order to be able to test the demo iOS app you need to run a backend service as a demo web app.
-You could use our .NET SDK[SDK Instructions](https://devdocs.trust.miracl.cloud/sdk-instructions/dotnet/dvs/).
+You could use our [.NET SDK](https://devdocs.trust.miracl.cloud/sdk-instructions/dotnet/dvs/).
 It is used to register and authenticate the user logging into your mobile app to the [MIRACL Trust authentication portal](https://trust.miracl.cloud/), called also `MFA`.
 You will need a new app in the portal to get the authentication credentials (client id, client secret) with a properly set redirect url to the demo web app (it should be `demoAppUri/login`).

 Once you have run the demo web app you need to host it on a visible uri for the mobile app.
 These steps are documented in details on the